Philip-Trettner/Philip-Trettner.github.io/_posts/2020-09-26-dont-deduce.md

       |                                     ~~~~~~~~~~~~~~~^
 ```

-This also highlights a subtle difference between the twe SFINAE and the `dont_deduce<T>` solution:
+This also highlights a subtle difference between the SFINAE and the `dont_deduce<T>` solution:
 With SFINAE, the function overload does not really exist (though modern compilers still give [reasonable, though often confusing error messages](https://godbolt.org/z/h3K4TE)).
 With `dont_deduce<T>`, the function exists and it's like calling a function with the wrong type of parameters.

+Also, SFINAE tends to blow up compile times while there should be no measurable negative impact of using `dont_deduce<T>`.

 ## Other Useful Examples